CEOs who model OKRs can drive implementation

 The CEO’s OKR Wins are contagious

 Participation isn’t enough.
 CEOs must demonstrate results.
-When leadership achieves OKR goals, it legitimizes the framework and inspires adoption.
+When leadership hits their strategic OKRs, it legitimizes the system and accelerates OKR adoption across the company.

 CEO Mission and Vision statements anchor OKRs

 Before OKRs can drive results, the organization must know where it’s headed.
-That clarity begins with the CEO.
-Mission and vision statements act as directional beacons, shaping priorities and giving OKRs context.
+That clarity begins with the Mission and Vision statements – they are the CEO’s directional beacons, shaping priorities and giving every OKR in the organization its context and purpose.

 OKR Training Classes in Taiwan